Jomy10/JSDoc/README.md

 	- The file type (e.g. *audio*, or *audio/mp3*)

 ### Resource folder
+Next to document.xml, there is also a folder called *res*.
+This is where all the resource files are stored.
+In our exampleaboe, the img named *image.png* would be in *doc > res > img.png*

 ## Libraries
 The JSDoc library is available for both Java and Swift.
 I encourage everyone to develop their own JSDoc libraries for different languages, a detailed explanation can be found under **Library  guidelines**.